csandman/chakra-react-select/README.md

   {
     label: "Red",
     value: "red",
-    colorScheme: "red", // This is allowed because of the key in the `OptionBase` type },
+    colorPalette: "red", // This is allowed because of the key in the `OptionBase` type },
   {
     label: "Blue",